cBioPortal/clinical-timeline/README.md

 The [index.html](http://rawgit.com/cBioPortal/clinical-timeline/master/index.html) showcases clinical-timeline's features in an exhuastive way.

 ## Building
 Building the javascript files in clinical-timeline is handled by a Makefile.
 Makefiles are primarily used for building software on unix, but they are also great task runners.
-Executing the command `make build` in the root directory of clinical-timeline generates the distributable version of the timeline `clinical-timeline.min.js` in the `dist/` directory post concatination with minification and the documentation is generated in `docs/` directory.
-Whereas the command `make clean` can be used to clean the `dist/` directory, the command `make docs` updates only the documentation without building the distributable files.
+Executing the command `make build` in the root directory of clinical-timeline generates the distributable version of the timeline `clinical-timeline.min.js` in the `dist/` directory post concatination and minification.
+Also the command `make clean` can be used to clean the `dist/` directory.
+[JSDoc](http://usejsdoc.org/) syntax should be strictly followed for documentation as it is automatically build by [doclets](https://doclets.io/cBioPortal/clinical-timeline/master).

 ## Examples
 - [Stable](http://cbioportal.github.io/clinical-timeline/)
 - [Development](http://rawgit.com/cBioPortal/clinical-timeline/master/index.html)
 - [Various Usage](http://rawgit.com/cBioPortal/clinical-timeline/master/examples.html)
 - [Live Deployment on cBioPortal](http://www.cbioportal.org/case.do?cancer_study_id=lgg_ucsf_2014&case_id=P15#nav_case_ids=P01,P02,P04,P05,P06,P07,P08,P09,P10,P11,P12,P13,P15,P16,P17,P18,P21,P24,P25,P26,P27,P28,P29)

+_Note : Kindly browse over HTTP instead of HTTPS for the rawgit versions._

 ## Documentation
 Documentation for the library can be found [here](https://doclets.io/cBioPortal/clinical-timeline/master)